margostino/gover/README.md

 # go-to-vercel-bootstrap
-Bootstrap a GO Serverless Function on Vercel
+Bootstrap a GO Serverless Function hosted by Vercel

 ToDo:
 - [ ] Async and parallel calls